 Chess pieces sunset

-New Tax Regime for Non-Doms confirmed
+New Tax Regime for Non-Doms takes effect

-Mark Spalding, Director, Private Clients and David Conway, Director, Private Clients
+Mark Spalding, Director, Private Clients

 Chess pieces sunset

-In the 30 October Budget the government made the most significant changes to the taxation of non-doms and their offshore structures that we have seen for many years.
-The following insight summarises the new regime and offers some initial thoughts on planning strategies available.
+In the Budget held on 30 October 2024, the newly elected Labour Government confirmed the most significant changes to the taxation of non-doms and their offshore structures that we have seen for many years.

 Individuals

-After 15 years of UK residence they become ‘deemed UK domiciled’ and are no longer able to claim the remittance basis, when non-UK income and capital gains then become chargeable to UK tax on the arising basis.
+After 15 years of UK tax residence they become ‘deemed UK domiciled’ and no longer eligible for the remittance basis, meaning a move to worldwide taxation on income and gains on an arising basis.

 Trusts